 To enjoy comfortable sexual intimacy during menopause and beyond, you need patience, candid communication with your partner, and lots and lots and lots of lube.
 Our Sex Oil with CBD is an all-natural glide that can be used all over – what better way to start a red-hot sex session than a long, sensuous massage?

-Emotional and psychological changes.
+Menopause symptoms: emotional and psychological changes.

 We all know that hormones affect our mood, but often we don’t realize how much until our estrogen and testosterone levels start to decline!
 Again, everybody will have a different experience, and there’s no one-size-fits-all approach.